• Home

 • Ensured tone and pacing were aligned with the emotional and cognitive needs of the user

-Designing the Agent Persona
+07/ Agent Persona Design

 One of the most critical components was defining the personality and behaviour of the voice assistant.
 Because users would be speaking out loud and thinking in real time, the assistant needed to strike a careful balance: supportive but not chatty, structured but not rigid, helpful but not overbearing.

-Calm & Grounded to create a sense of psychological safety for speaking ideas aloud
+Calm & grounded to create a sense of psychological safety for speaking ideas aloud

 Encouraging, but not overly positive to validate user contributions without sounding fake or robotic